 I think we are all aware that we, as web developers, are responsible for making the web more accessible.
 But what does "accessibility" mean in development?

-With web accessibility, we mean making webpage that are designed and coded so people with disabilities can access and use them.
+By web accessibility, we mean making a web page designed and coded so people with disabilities can access and use them.

 I, for one, never know how to start?
 I keep hearing people shout, "MAKE YOUR WEBSITE ACCESSIBLE".